 All the interrupts, with the exception of the NMI and TRAP that have fixed level priority, have a configurable priority level.
-The configuration of the priority levels is completed by writing three consecutive Configuration Registers: INT_PRL_H, INT_PRL_M, INT_PRL_L, addresses from 2 to 4 (02h-04h).
+The configuration of the priority levels is completed by writing three consecutive Configuration Registers: INT_PRL_L, INT_PRL_M, INT_PRL_H, addresses from 2 to 4 (02h-04h).
 The 24 bits of these registers are divided into 8 groups of three bits: each group is associated with a priority level.
 The three bits of each group are written with the code number associated with the interrupt source.
 See Table 5.1 to know the codes.

-Remark: The priority levels Configuration Registers must be programmed with different values for each 3-bit groups to avoid erroneous operation.
-For this reason the Interrupt priority must be fixed at the beginning of the main program, because the reset values of the Configuration Registers correspond to an undefined configuration (all zeros).
-Durina program execution the interrupt priority can only be modified within the Main Program: it cannot be changed within an interrupt service routine.
+Warning: The priority levels Configuration Registers must be programmed with different values for each 3-bit groups to avoid erroneous operation.
+After the RESET the priority registers are loaded with a default priority configuration.
+Each time the priority is modified, each priority register must be configured with consistent values.
+During program execution the interrupt priority can only be modified within the Main Program: it cannot be changed within an interrupt service routine.
+In addition the interrupts must be disabled by means of the UDGI instruction.
+In order to avoid side effect the interrupts must be disabled before the priority register configuration.